jastrz/EZRoomGen/README.md

 # EZRoomGen

-**Editor-friendly, Lightweight Grid-Based Procedural Room & Dungeon Generator for Unity**
+**Editor-friendly, Lightweight, Grid-Based Procedural Room & Dungeon Generator for Unity**

 EZRoomGen lets you generate and edit rooms, dungeons, and mazes using an interactive grid.
 It automatically generates floor, wall, and roof meshes, adds colliders, and places lights.